 For me, it was a little more philosophical.
 I am a believer in establishing the right to roam in our urban centres, especially when it comes to our waterways, shorelines and utility corridors.
 I believe that the best trips are point-to-point, and not doubling back the way you came.
 I believe networks should exist to encourage residents and visitors alike to go beyond the known, and explore new places.

 But overall, generally, it provides more open space for people in a large, noisy, bustling city.
 That’s a good thing.
 And it’s critical on a normal day.

 Leave it a pandemic to show us how critical it is.

 The spread of COVID-19 and the need to protect the vulnerable is putting pressure on local parks.
 Playgrounds, dog parks and anything else involving touching or close proximity is closed.
 The remaining space is what’s left for dense populations to enjoy themselves while practicing physical distancing.

 This is where large parks and corridors are a benefit.
 This is where a narrow and disconnected system is a risk.

-At the time of writing, it’s been 18 days since COVID-19 was declared COVID-19 a pandemic, and 12 days since Ontario ordered a shutdown.
-It seems like many people are doing well to self-isolate and physically distance themselves (with a few idiots amplified by isolated people posting and sharing on social media from their homes).
+At the time of writing, it’s been 18 days since the WHO declared COVID-19 a pandemic, and 12 days since Ontario ordered a shutdown.
+It seems like many people are doing well to self-isolate and physically distance themselves (with a few idiots amplified by isolated people posting and sharing on social media).
 As the weeks of continued shutdown continue, I worry about people getting cabin fever and open spaces becoming crowded, fueling a second wave.